Virat Kohli: India captain keen to continue as opener in T20 after starring in win over England

 Rohit Sharma made a rapid 64 in a 94-run opening stand with Kohli, who is keen to continue the partnership ahead of the T20 World Cup in the autumn, having batted at three or four in the first four games against England.

+Can’t be a better opening combo on the eye than @imVkohli & @ImRo45 !!!
+Could easily match @virendersehwag & @sachin_rt if they stick with this combo ... #INDvENG— Michael Vaughan (@MichaelVaughan) March 20, 2021

-"I have batted in a few positions, but I feel we have a solid middle order and now it's about the two best players getting the maximum number of balls in T20 cricket," Kohli said.
+"I have batted in a few positions, but I feel we have a solid middle order and now it's about the two best players getting the maximum number of balls in T20 cricket," said Kohli as he also confirmed he will open the batting for Royal Challengers Bangalore in the 2021 Indian League, which starts next month.

 The pair have starred for Mumbai Indians in the IPL for a number of years now and were both handed debuts in the series, registering a half-century apiece to highlight India's incredible bench strength across all formats.